Towards Explorative IRBL: Combining Semantic Retrieval with LLM-driven Iterative Code Exploration: Result Analysis

-\textbf{2.
-Embedding-Only:} This variant evaluates the standalone performance of the embedding-based retrieval system, where source files are ranked solely based on their semantic similarity to the bug report, without any reasoning or iteration by the LLM.
+\item \textbf{Embedding-Only/Semantic Retrieval:} A baseline that evaluates the standalone performance of the embedding-based retrieval system, where source files are ranked solely based on their semantic similarity to the bug report, without any LLM reasoning or iterative refinement.

-\textbf{3.
-GenLoc-NoEmbed:} In this configuration, the LLM operates without access to the embedding-based recommended files, i.e., the \texttt{get\_candidate\_filenames()} function is removed.
+\item \textbf{GenLoc-NoEmbed:} A variant where the LLM operates without access to the embedding-based recommended files, i.e., the { \texttt{get\_candidate\_filenames()}} function is removed.
 The model must infer filenames directly from the bug report and continue reasoning with the remaining four functions.